 Registering a Death

-When a person dies, the family must report the death to the Registrar of Births and Deaths.
+When a person dies, the family, or a person present at the death, must report the death to the Registrar of Births and Deaths.
+The Births and Deaths Registration Act 51 of 1992 provides an outline of the procedures that must be followed upon a death.

 Reporting and registering a death

-The Births and Deaths Registration Act requires that a person’s death is reported to any one of the following people:
+The Births and Deaths Registration Act requires that a person’s death be reported to any one of the following people:

-Complete form BI-1663 (notification of death/still-birth).
-The following people have to complete different sections of this form:
+Complete form BI-1663 (Notification of death/still-birth).
+The following people must complete different sections of this form:

 The Register of Births & Death will give you a death report (form BI-1680) after the death has been registered, together with a burial order (Form BI-14).
 No burial may take place unless authorised by way of a burial order.
 The death report can be issued only by someone whom the Department of Home Affairs has authorised to do so (this includes traditional leaders, members of the SA Police Services and authorised undertakers).

 The Department of Home Affairs will issue a death certificate on receipt of the Notification of death and the death report together with an abridged death certificate on the same day (BI-132) of registration of death.
-It's important that you make sure that the details on the death certificate are correct; the ID number, spelling of the deceased’s names and surname and marital status.
+You need to make sure that the details on the death certificate are correct, the ID number, spelling of the deceased’s names and surname and marital status.
 If there are mistakes on the certificate, they need to be corrected at Home Affairs.

 People who need to be informed